Applications Now Open (Deadline March 7, 2024)

-Recipients will be known as NYU Law Intesa Sanpaolo Scholars.
+Recipients will be known as NYU Law Intesa Sanpaolo Junior Scholars.
 Scholars will be assigned on the following research fields, and encouraged to publish their work in scholarly journals or case studies in these areas:

-Antitrust laws and Compliance policies as triggering factors for the development of innovative and sustainable markets;
+- Antitrust laws and compliance policies as triggering factors for the development of innovative and sustainable markets;

-Green and Circular Economy as transition paradigms for mature economies
+- Green and circular economy as transition paradigms for mature economies.

-2023–24 NYU Law Intesa Sanpaolo Juniors Scholars
+2023–24 NYU Law Intesa Sanpaolo Junior Scholars

-Soumya Kandukuri '24
+Soumya Kandukuri JD'24

 Soumya Kandukuri is passionate about the intersection of legal institution design, emerging technologies, and sustainable development.
 Her research project for Intesa Sanpaolo focuses on the relationship between comparative antitrust law and investment in social enterprise innovation.
 Soumya’s interest in these topics stems from her experiences prior to law school working at two education technology start-ups in Silicon Valley and studying international political economy at Occidental College.
 At NYU, Soumya has enjoyed serving as a Notes Editor for the NYU Law Review, a research assistant for Professor Emeritus Jerome Cohen, and an NYU International Law and Human Rights Fellow with the UN Commission of Inquiry on Ukraine.

-Adam Reynolds '25
+Adam Reynolds JD'25

 Adam Reynolds is a JD candidate at NYU School of Law focusing on climate and environmental justice issues.
 He graduated from the University of Chicago in 2018 with a BA in economics and an MA in international relations.
 Before coming to NYU, Adam spent six months working on an Ohio congressional campaign and almost four years in the US Department of Commerce's International Trade Administration addressing industrial subsidy and countervailing duty policy issues.
 His research focuses on the intersection of trade policy and the environment and he is interested in addressing the role of state subsidies in efforts to address climate change.
-Adam will spend the summer of 2023 in the Massachusetts Attorney General's Environmental Protection Division.
+Adam spent the summer of 2023 in the Massachusetts Attorney General's Environmental Protection Division.